You are here

 Spend a couple of days in the shadow of photogenic Kunayani/Mount Wellington in Tasmania’s state capital Hobart, a small, yet perfectly formed city.
 Explore the pretty harbour, with its heritage Georgian architecture, plus a wealth of museums and art galleries at Salamanca Place, then head up the mountain itself for panoramic views over town and the ocean beyond.
 Hobart throws a number of food and wine festivals and cultural events, as well as the annual Sydney to Hobart Yacht race that celelbrates through New Year's Eve, so if you’re in town at the time, be sure to head on down and join the party.

 Pronounced ‘straw-n’, Strahan is found on Tasmania’s west coast, an isolated region of rainforests and crashing waves.
 A former penal colony, it’s now an impossibly pretty town, with cute cottages and charming gift shops boasting handmade items by local craftsmen created from rare timbers like Hyon pine, sassafras and myrtle.
-You’ll experience the region’s wild side too on a Gordon River cruise, gliding past vast forests and World Heritage Convict Site landmarks like Hells Gates and Sarah Island.
+Why not experience the region’s wild side too on a Gordon River cruise, gliding past vast forests and World Heritage Convict Site landmarks like Hells Gates and Sarah Island.
 Just outside town, 25-mile-long Ocean Beach is backed by towering dunes and overlooked by the Cape Sorrell Lighthouse, constructed in 1899.

-4* Strahan Village
+Accommodation at 4* Strahan Village

 Admire the dramatic views in Cradle Mountain-Lake St Clair National Park.
 Filled with lakes and mountains, this World Heritage-listed park is best explored on foot.
 Perhaps take a walk around Dove Lake, with the towering peak of magnificent Cradle Mountain reflected in its cool waters, or explore 650-foot-deep Lake St Clair, Australia’s deepest lake.
 The plunging waters of Pencil Pine Falls are also worth a look, as is the cosy Waldheim Chalet museum, built by Gustav Weindorfer, the man who campaigned to have this stunning area declared a national park.

-4* Cradle Mountain Hotel
+Accommodation at 4* Discovery Parks Cradle Mountain

 With its stunning location on the banks of the Tamar River, Launceston is a great place to relax and enjoy the scenery.
 Take a wander along the boardwalks in the wetlands and view countless water birds, watch the yachts coming and going or perhaps sample the wines of the Tamar Valley.
 In town, the Queen Victoria Museum and Art Gallery, opened in 1891, is stuffed full of assorted art and artefacts, and has an excellent café.
 Don’t leave Launceston without cruising through the magnificent Cataract Gorge, just outside town at the confluence of the North and South Esk rivers.